-5.4.1 The supply of traction current
+5.4.1 The supply of traction current // YourPower

 Infrabel offers the supply of electricity to all the applicants for the powering of units, if they so require.
-Following the transposition of the electricity directive 2009/72/EC into Belgian law, applicants are also free to choose their own energy supplier.
+Following the transposition of the electricity directive 2009/72/EC into Belgian law, applicants are also free to choose their own energy supplier( see appendix F.5 for more information).
 The legal provisions relating to the electricity market can be found in the law dated 8 January 2012, amending the law of 29 April 1999 relating to the organisation of the electricity market, and the law dated 12 April 1965 relating to the transport of gaseous and other products through pipelines.